cryptogogue/vol-node-setup/README.md

 vi $DOCKERDIR/.env
 ```

-To get the correct value for TZ (for example, TZ="America/Vancouver"), check https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.If you are using Cloudflare and need an API key, see the appendix on Cloudflare setup.
+To get the correct value for TZ (for example, TZ="America/Vancouver"), see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
+If you are using Cloudflare and need an API key, see the appendix on Cloudflare setup.

 Now configure the node itself: